EdBoardComputer/8BitComputer/Registers.md

 Address Low Register

-This is an 74HC574 connected between the data and low 8 bits of the address bus.
+This is an 74HC574 connected between the databus and low 8 bits of the address bus.

 Address High Register